My Small Store is a proud reseller of these Australian leather handbags designed and crafted by Sata Fashion.

 Why Leather Handbags?

-Do you know when this “new” process was invented?
-It’s quite recent.
-It was discovered in Sumer (modern day Iraq and Kuwait) around 5,000 years ago.
-The hides were then soaked in water containing Mimosa bark, leaves and soaked in this water.
+Do you know when this "new" process was invented?
+It's quite recent.
+It was discovered in Sumer (modern-day Iraq and Kuwait) around 5,000 years ago.
+The hides were then soaked in water containing Mimosa bark and leaves soaked in this water.
 The leather was used to make primitive clothing, which kept the wearer warm, provided camouflage, and allowed them to transport their belongings.